codenvibes/CS/01_CORE_CONCEPTS/NETWORKING FUNDAMENTALS/11 MAC ADDRESSES.md

-Devices on a network will all have a physical network interface, which is a microchip board found on the device's motherboard.
-This network interface is assigned a unique address at the factory it was built at, called a **MAC** (**M**edia **A**ccess **C**ontrol ) address.
-The MAC address is a **twelve-character** hexadecimal number (_a base sixteen numbering system used in computing to represent numbers_) split into two's and separated by a colon.
-These colons are considered separators.
-For example, _a4:c3:f0:85:ac:2d_.
-The first six characters represent the company that made the network interface, and the last six is a unique number.
+A **DEF-MAC address** (**M**edia **A**ccess **C**ontrol address) is a unique twelve-character hexadecimal number assigned to a device’s physical network interface — a microchip board built into the device’s motherboard.
+It is set at the factory where the device is made and cannot easily be changed.

+A MAC address is written in pairs of characters separated by colons (e.g., `a4:c3:f0:85:ac:2d`).
+The first six characters identify the manufacturer of the network interface, while the last six characters are a unique identifier for that specific device.

+MAC addresses allow devices to be uniquely identified within a local network, like a Wi-Fi or Ethernet network.

 ![](https://tryhackme-images.s3.amazonaws.com/user-uploads/5de96d9ca744773ea7ef8c00/room-content/394caee97fb1b9f7b5a5f7a7ea0a9f71.png)